VIBE-Lab/cosas-algorithm-submition/README.md

 sudo docker run --gpus all --volume /cosas/task2/input/domain1:/input --volume /cosas/task2/output:/output cosas
 ```

 In the output image, regions with pixel values of 0 represent negative areas, while other regions indicate tumor areas.
-The output filename of the image will be in grayscale, png format, and the same size as the input image.
+The output filename of the image will be in grayscale, .mha format, and the same size as the input image.
 The output folder structure will be as follows:
 ```
 /cosas/task2/output
 └──images/adenocarcinoma-mask